ChateauClaudia-Labs/apodeixi/README.md

 `SMOKE_TESTS_ONLY=True python -m unittest -v`

+# Running tests against a specific test database

+If the database of expected test results is externalized (i.e., not the default folder), them make sure to set this environment variable to the folder that contains that test db's Apodeixi config file.

+For example,

+`export INJECTED_CONFIG_DIRECTORY="/c/Users/aleja/Documents/Code/chateauclaudia-labs/a6i_repos/apodeixi-testdb"`

 # To build a local development distribution

 In the project root folder, modify `__init__.py` if needed so that the version is set to `dev` or `dev.1` or something like that